artsy/artsy.github.io/source/_posts/2014-10-23-how-we-customized-google-site-search-at-artsy.markdown

 categories: [Search]
 ---

 Search is a difficult problem -- a really difficult problem.
 And yet, many small companies still customize their own search service based on [Solr](http://lucene.apache.org/solr/)/[Elastic Search](http://www.elasticsearch.org/).
-While these services are very apropriate for private data, Google Site Search can be great hosted search service for a public website.
+While these services are very appropriate for private data, Google Site Search can be great hosted search service for a public website.
 It is often not considered because users search on a dedicated site with different intent than they search Google.
 We found that while this may be true, it is not necessarily a good reason to roll your own search service for your public site.
 This post is about how, in a week, we switched from Solr to [Google Site Search](https://support.google.com/customsearch/answer/72326?hl=en) and customized it into a fast, [beautiful search service](https://artsy.net/search?q=banksy).

 {% img screenshot /images/2014-10-23-how-we-customized-google-site-search-at-artsy/photography-site-search.jpg [Search for photography on artsy] %}